CauldronDevelopmentLLC/jmpapi/doc/sql.md

-# SQL & Interpolation
+# SQL & Variables

 A `sql:` key on a method makes it a SQL query handler.
-The string is run against MariaDB after variables are interpolated.
+Variable references in the string are bound as statement parameters and the query is run against MariaDB as a prepared statement.

 ```yaml
 /user/{id}: